-Intentional or accidental interaction with inappropriate or sensitive materials may be blocked through filters provided by Smoothwall and monitored by eSafe Global.
+In line with Keeping Children Safe in Education, intentional or accidental interaction with inappropriate or sensitive materials may be blocked through filters provided by Smoothwall and monitored by RM Education.
 These subjects and materials may include (but are not limited to) the following:

-- Discrimination Promotes the unjust or prejudicial treatment of people on the grounds of race, religion, age, culture or sex - Drugs/Substance abuse displays or promotes the illegal use of drugs or substance - Extremism promotes terrorism and terrorist ideology, violence or intolerance - Malware/Hacking promotes the compromising system, including anonymous browsing and other filter bypass tools as well as sites hosting malicious content - Pornography displays sexual acts or explicit images

-- Piracy and copyright includes illegal provision and copyright materials - Self-harm promotes or displays deliberate self- harm (including suicide & eating disorder) - Violence displays or promotes the use of physical force intended to hurt or harm.
+- Discrimination Promotes the unjust or prejudicial treatment of people on the grounds of race, religion, age, culture or sex - Drugs/Substance abuse displays or promotes the illegal use of drugs or substance - Extremism promotes terrorism and terrorist ideology, violence or intolerance - Malware/Hacking promotes the compromising system, including anonymous browsing and other filter bypass tools as well as sites hosting malicious content - Pornography displays sexual acts or explicit images - Piracy and copyright includes illegal provision and copyright materials - Self-harm promotes or displays deliberate self- harm (including suicide & eating disorder) - Violence displays or promotes the use of physical force intended to hurt or harm. - Any content that exemplifies criminality or harmful behaviour